marioroy/mandelbrot-python/README.md

 $ pip3 install pycuda    # optional, for GPU
 ```

+**Demo Folder**

+Non-parallel demonstrations for creating the Mandelbrot Set, apply Antialiasing,
+Gaussian Blur, and Unsharp Mask via a step-by-step approach.

 **Python Scripts**

 Rendering on the GPU requires double-precision support on the device.